-- 1. Media critiques for 4 Picture Books, 2 Informational Books, 3 Chapter Books, 1 magazine.
+- 1. Media critiques for 4 Picture Books (one will be included in your Author Study), 2 Informational Books, 3 Chapter Books, 1 magazine.
 Total: 10 - 2.
 Group project Author Study: Work in a small group to develop an author-study for an assigned grade level.
 Instructor will assign grade level, allow class presentation time, and provide guidance. - 3.
-Literature Extension Project: Share a picture book using an extension idea from pages 29-31.
+Literature Extension Project: Share a picture book using an extension idea from pages 29-31 or an idea of your own that you have discussed with instructor.
 This is like an alternative to the book reports we all grew up with. - 4.
 Poetry project: Booklet of ten poems around a theme of your choice which will demonstrate a range of poetic forms and poets.
 Poetry reading in class. - 5.
 Story reading: Will discuss in class how this project will be handled.